hezachary/Demonstrate-Development-Project/readme.md

 1. MVC - for load the page, and ajax
 2. Singleton - for App, app does not need to be recreated all the time
-3. Strategy - for search againsts data provide, in case google block the IP, by using the Fake provide to prove code working
+3. Strategy - for search against data provide, in case google block the IP, by using the Fake provide to prove code working (it is not how production application suppose to work, Fake in current project is nothing but prove of concept for using Strategy Pattern, otherwise, it should be part of the Unit Testing).
-4. Repository - for data provide, so apllication can change the provider by shifting repo config
+4. Repository - for data provide, so application can change the provider by shifting repo config
-5. Dependency injection - for controller, to avoid hardcode object inside method creates difficulties on unit test
+5. Dependency injection - for controller, to avoid hard coded object inside method creates difficulties on unit test

 Design pattern was tried to use, but not: